snhabir/Automatidata/README.md

 ### ✅ Specific Project Deliverables

-Through this project, you will practice and apply your skills by completing the following:
+Through this project, I will practice and apply my skills by completing the following:

 - Answer the questions in the **Course 2 PACE** strategy document.
 - Provide responses in the **Jupyter notebook** project file.
 - Complete **coding preparation** in the Jupyter notebook.
 - Summarize the **data types (Dtypes)** of each column.
 - Communicate your key findings to **Deshawn Washington** and **Luana Rodriquez** via an **executive summary**.

----

-## 🎯 Good Luck!

-Automatidata looks forward to seeing how you approach problem-solving and communicate your insights.
-Dive in and make an impact!